CounterpartyXCP/Documentation/Introduction/glossary.rst

    and what each of them does.
 There is no other automated way to install Counterparty at the moment.

-**Note:**
+.. note:
    -  (3rd party) Bitcoin Core with a full copy of indexed blockchain is required for both ``counterpartyd`` and Counterwallet.
    -  While it is possible to install all these packages manually, it is difficult and can be time consuming. ``counterpartyd`` can be manually installed on Debian, OS X and other Linux/UNIX variants, but Federated Node could require significant efforts.
    -  Docker or other approaches are not yet available

 .. _counterparty.io: http://counterparty.io